-Nothing seems to say Christmas like a glass of fizz (or three).
+Work party?
+Family reunion?
+Friends you haven't seen in years?
+Nothing seems to say Christmas like a glass of fizz (or 3).

-So at first, it seemed simple to just avoid it all together.
+So at first, it seemed simple to just avoid it altogether.
 After all, I'd certainly experienced all sorts of horrible symptoms after drinking too much pre-diagnosis, surely now I had a chronic disease, I'd be making it worse for myself?

 So, I began to experiment...

 And that's what I've kept doing with no real certainty in the answers I've found.
-Given IBD is so personal, my answers may very well be different to yours but I thought I'd share what I did discover nevertheless.
+Given that IBD is so personal, my answers may very well be different from yours but I thought I'd share what I did discover nevertheless.

 Sometimes I can drink a glass with no issues and other times I'm sure to pay for it.
-I've recently been reading about organic and low sulphite wine (suphites are found in lots of preserved food and drink and some think they can sometimes irritate our guts) and it's something I am thinking of trying over the festive period.
+I've recently been reading about organic and low sulfite wine (sulfites are found in lots of preserved food and drink and some think they can sometimes irritate our guts) and it's something I am thinking of trying over the festive period.

 However, what I've also noticed is what I do before and after alcohol is almost just as important as the quantity and quality.
-A substantial healthy meal with a cup of bone broth (my go-to for stomach distress) and plenty of water before and afterwards means I can ‘get away with it’ but if a glass or two of wine leads me to the eat late and rush around the next day, I’m far more likely to feel the impact.
-If I am planning to drink, I’ll always make sure my next day is alcohol-free, with plenty of easy to digest meals, bone broth and rest.
+A substantial healthy meal with a cup of bone broth (my go-to for stomach distress) and plenty of water before and afterward means I can "get away with it."

 Of course, I should add as a final note, working with yourself is great but working with your doctor is just as important.
 With some of the medications we take, we must make sure no alcohol passes our lips at all.
 And, if we are in a flare, than any kind of alcohol is likely to make it worse.

-I'd love to hear your experiences with IBD and drinking.
+I'd love to hear about your experiences with IBD and drinking.

 Have you managed to find a solution that works for you or have you just given it up altogether?
 Is it just me who finds some types of alcohol can impact me much more than others?
 And finally, does anyone else just really miss wine?
 Do let me know below!